freenas/freenas-docs/userguide/jails.rst

 Beginning with %brand% 9.10.1, the
 `iocage <https://github.com/iocage/iocage>`_
-command line utility is included for creating, and managing jails.
+command line utility is included for creating and managing jails.
 Click the :guilabel:`Shell` option to open the command line and begin using iocage.